molovo/filthy/README.md

 * User and host always shown in RPROMPT, green for standard users, red if privileged.
 * Command execution time shows in ms if less than one second has elapsed.
   ![Time](screenshots/time.png)
 * Temporary messages can be displayed in the pre-prompt, e.g. to show feedback after an asynchronous command has completed.
+Just echo the text you want to display to `${ZDOTDIR:-$HOME}/.promptmsg.tmp`.
+The message is automagically cleared once shown.
   ![Message](screenshots/message.png)

 ## Install